OpenNebula/website/content/quick_start/_index.md

 title: "Quick Start"
 type: docs
 date: "2025-02-17"
-description: "Conceptual overviews to help you understand the platform and its architecture, followed by practical guidance on cloud design and deployment with  sequential tutorials to quickly install and explore OpenNebula using tools like miniONE or the OnePoC ISO, ideal for evaluation and testing that can be extended to hybrid cloud and to run Kubernetes clusters"
+description: "Conceptual overviews to understand the platform and its architecture, followed by practical guidance on cloud design and deployment.
+Step-by-step tutorials help you quickly install and explore OpenNebula using tools like miniONE—ideal for evaluation and testing, and easily extendable to hybrid cloud environments and Kubernetes workloads."
 categories:
 hide_feedback: true
 #no_list: true